awaisCh07/stripe_flutter/README.md

 3. **Set Up Stripe API Keys:**
     - Create an account on [Stripe](https://stripe.com/).
     - Get your API keys from the Stripe Dashboard.
-    - Update the API keys in your project (`lib/constants/stripe_keys.dart` or wherever you handle your Stripe configuration).
+    - Update the API keys in your project (`.env` or wherever you handle your Stripe configuration).

 4. **Run the App:**
     ```bash